Rebalance the indexer cluster

 How primary rebalancing works

-To achieve primary rebalancing, the master reassigns the primary state from existing bucket copies to searchable copies of the same buckets on other peers, as necessary.
+To achieve primary rebalancing, the manager reassigns the primary state from existing bucket copies to searchable copies of the same buckets on other peers, as necessary.
 This rebalancing is a best-effort attempt; there is no guarantee that full, perfect rebalance will result.

 Even though primary rebalancing occurs when a new peer joins the cluster, that peer won't participate in the rebalancing, because it does not yet have any bucket copies.
 The rebalancing takes place among any existing peers that have searchable bucket copies.

-When performing primary rebalancing on a bucket, the master simply reassigns the primary state from one searchable copy to another searchable copy of the same bucket, if there is one, and if, by doing so, the balance of primaries across peers will improve.
+When performing primary rebalancing on a bucket, the manager simply reassigns the primary state from one searchable copy to another searchable copy of the same bucket, if there is one, and if, by doing so, the balance of primaries across peers will improve.
 It does not cause peers to stream bucket copies, and it does not cause peers to make unsearchable copies searchable.
 If an existing peer does not have any searchable copies, it will not gain any primaries during rebalancing.

 Initiate primary rebalancing manually